Frequently Asked Questions

 How long do the batteries last and how long does it take to recharge them?

-Our DTG2 models, will have between 4 – 8 hours of working on a 3 hour battery charge.
-For a typical inspection you will likely get a full day’s work out of one battery charge.
-The DTX2 line of ROVs will operated 3 – 6 hours on a 3 hour charge.
+Our DTG2 models, will have between 6 – 8 hours of working on a 1.5 hour battery charge.
+For a typical inspection, you will likely get a full day’s work out of one battery charge.
+The DTX2 line of ROVs will operate up to 6 hours on a 1.5 hour charge.
 With lithium ion batteries, there is no harm in giving your ROV a quick charge before your dive, you do not need to drain the batteries completely and then recharge completely.

 What kind of camera is used?

-Our ROVs have a full colour 700 HD camera, designed for low light with 0.01 lux.
+Our ROVs have a full colour 700 HD camera, designed for low light with 0.001 lux.
 The camera rotates around the entire body of the ROV 270 degrees.
 Allowing you to look up, down, behind as you drive the ROV.
+You may also upgrade the internal camera to 4K recording.

 How does this camera do in dark water / murky water?

-The camera is a low light 0.01 lux camera with a LED flood light.
+The camera is a low light 0.001 lux camera with a LED flood light.
 So it does just as well as a diver would in the water.
 You would be surprised how well you can see once the ROV is down there.
+Options for sonar systems will expand your abilities in murky waters.

 Is there a light?